dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 1. [Get your grid into your developer environment](#get-your-design-grid-into-your-developer-environment)
 2. [Encapsulate fonts in components that are divisible by 8, and offset the typography](#encapsulate-fonts-in-components-that-are-divisible-by-8,-and-offset-the-typography)
 3. [Same shit, different components](#same-shit,-different-components)

+## How to implement the Padded Grid System

 ### 1. Get your design grid into your developer environment